-- identification of stress-tested metrics in the areas of solvency, liquidity and economic-financial stability; - mapping of relevant internal risk parameters for each metric and the risk factors affecting them; - · definition of methodologies and key assumptions applied for each metric; - analysis of the relationships between the risk factors identified for each metric to identify one or more stress scenarios; - scenario analysis in terms of severity and plausibility; - · conducting sensitivity tests and stress test scenarios; - impact assessments; - · evaluation of mitigation actions (management actions).
+- identification of stress-tested metrics in the areas of solvency, liquidity and economic-financial stability; - mapping of relevant internal risk parameters for each metric and the risk factors affecting them; - definition of methodologies and key assumptions applied for each metric; - analysis of the relationships between the risk factors identified for each metric to identify one or more stress scenarios; - scenario analysis in terms of severity and plausibility; - conducting sensitivity tests and stress test scenarios; - impact assessments; - evaluation of mitigation actions (management actions).

 Since 2021, BancoPosta RFC has worked on the integration of Climate Change Risk into the routine processes of risk assessment and monitoring, finalising the mapping of this type of risk, launching analyses for an initial impact assessment on the main processes/products and identifying the risk mitigation actions for sustainable business development.
 In view of the peculiarities of its business model, BancoPosta RFC was not addressee of the Bank of Italy's Communication on "Climate and Environmental Risks" of 29/12/2022, which required many intermediaries, including non-banks, to draw up an Action Plan on the subject by the first quarter of 2023.
-However, BancoPosta RFC, in line with what has been defined at Group level, is committed to the integration of ESG criteria within financial processes as the main declination of corporate sustainability policies, and in 2023, revised its action plans on climate and environmental risks in line with the good practices adopted by the Italian financial system.
+However, BancoPosta RFC, in line with what has been defined at Group level by the Group's Sustainable Development function, is committed to the integration of ESG criteria within financial processes as the main declination of corporate sustainability policies, and during 2024, revised its action plans on climate and environmental risks in line with the best practices adopted by the Italian financial system by deepening some evolutionary analyses with particular reference to the assessing the applicability of the impact of environmental risks on liquidity risk indicators and the possibility of introducing monitoring of KPIs in relation to Social and Governance risk factors.
 In addition, it monitors ESG factors on the securities portfolio and on the main financial counterparties with which it trades and carries out simulations of the impact of NGFS climate scenarios on its capital position.